inveniosoftware/docs-invenio-rdm/docs/reference/export_formats.md

 # InvenioRDM records export formats

-InvenioRDN provides various record export formats to allow users to easily download and transfer metadata records between different systems.
-These formats adhere to widely used metadata standards such as DataCite, Dublin Core, BibTeX, and MARCXML, DCAT-AP making it easier to integrate with other systems that use these standards.
-Additionally, Invenio-app-rdm provides the ability to export records in the GeoJSON format, which is commonly used for geospatial metadata.
+InvenioRDM provides various record serialisation formats to allow users to easily export bibliographic records in a machine-readable way or transfer them to different systems.
+These formats adhere to widely used metadata standards such as DataCite, Dublin Core, BibTeX, MARCXML, DCAT-AP or GeoJSON, which is commonly used for geospatial metadata.

 By providing a range of export formats, Invenio-app-rdm enables users to share and exchange metadata records with other systems in a format that is compatible with their respective standards.
 This makes it easier to ensure that metadata records are accurate, complete, and consistent across different systems.